belgianmobileid/doc/_QES/oasis.md

     </tr>
     <tr>
       <td>{% include parameter.html name="sigObj" type="array of objects" req="ALWAYS" %}</td>
-      <td>Contains the signed hashes within a Json array.
+      <td>Contains the signed hashes within a JSON array.
 Please note this parameter is not returned in the other use of this call (see section <a href="#7-requesting-a-new-sign-session">Requesting a new Sign session</a>).</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="b64Sig" type="object" req="ALWAYS" level="1" %}</td>
-      <td>Contains the signed has within a Json object.
+      <td>Contains the signed hash within a JSON object.
 Please note this parameter is not returned in the other use of this call (see section <a href="#7-requesting-a-new-sign-session">Requesting a new Sign session</a>).</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="value" type="string" req="ALWAYS" level="2" %}</td>